mabrams17/roulette.js/README.md

 To use the Apex Version of the program:

-1) Download the repository and unzip it.
+1) After choosing the Branch you want, download the repository and unzip it.

     a) Master Branch = All weapons (including Care Package Weapons are in the wheel)